-The manner in which allometry enters into pause termination times will be clarified by inverting the fullness function so that clock time is a function of pause fullness:
+The way allometry enters pause termination times will be clarified by inverting the fullness function so that clock time is a function of pause fullness:

-$$t(f) = \tau \ln(f_a/(f_a-f)).$$
+$$\mathbf{t}(\mathbf{f}) = \tau \ln(\mathbf{f}{\mathbf{a}}/(\mathbf{f}{\mathbf{a}}-\mathbf{f})).$$

 This equation states that pauses of duration t(f) will be produced when pauses are terminated at feelings of fullness f.
 The segmenting pause allometries reported in the first study are formally properties of t(f), and the theoretical issue is what aspect of t(f) lends itself to allometry.
-There are three constructs in t(f): the decay time scale τ , the feeling of pause fullness, f, and the fullness supply rate, f, that enters through $f{a} = \tau f$.
-While f and f might exhibit allometry, there is nothing in the development of the theory that requires that they have parametric dependencies.
-The decay time scale, f, on the other hand, must have parametric dependencies, and so is the natural candidate in this theory for carrying allometry into f.
-Although time scales and scales in general are frequently encountered in physics, they are not often encountered in psychological theory, and some background may be necessary to understand the significance of f.
+There are three constructs in t(f): the decay time scale, $\tau$ , the feeling of pause fullness, f, and the fullness supply rate, s, that enters through $f_a = \tau s$ .
+Whereas f and s might exhibit allometry, there is nothing in the development of the theory that requires that they have parametric dependencies.
+The decay time scale, $\tau$ , on the other hand, must have parametric dependencies, and so is the natural candidate in this theory for carrying allometry into t(f).
+Although time scales and scales in general are frequently encountered in physics, they are not often encountered in psychological theory, and some background might be necessary to understand the significance of $\tau$ .

-The theoretical significance of τ arises from its appearance in f(t) as a time scale in the negative exponential.
+The theoretical significance of $\tau$ arises from its appearance in f(t) as a time scale in the negative exponential.
 Time scales play a dual role in physical theories; they are in every instance observed as a specific interval of time, but more importantly, they are also mappings that carry system parameters into time intervals.
 An illustrative example is Newton's law of cooling, where substances cool according to a negative exponential.
 Here, the relevant system parameters are heat capacitance and surface area, and for coffee, the cooling time scale is measured in minutes.
-Similarly, radioactive decay is formally a type of cooling, in that it is also described by a negative exponential, but with system parameters defined in terms of quantum transition probabilities, the decay time scales may run to thousands of years.
-In general, where there is an appearance of a scale in an exponential, there is an associated piece of physics that specifies a function of system parameters, $\tau(a_1,a_2,a_3,...)$.
-It is this function, together with the specific values of its arguments that determines the rate of real time system evolution.
-In the present context, if body size is a parameter of τ , and if $\tau(body size)$ is a monotonic increasing function of body size, then pause durations will show the allometries discovered in Experiment 1.
+Similarly, radioactive decay is formally a type of cooling, in that it is also described by a negative exponential, but with system parameters defined in terms of quantum transition probabilities, the decay time scales might run to thousands of years.
+In general, where there is an appearance of a scale in an exponential, there is an associated piece of physics that specifies a function of system parameters, $\tau(a_1,a_2,a_3, \text{ etc.})$ It is this function, together with the specific values of its arguments that determines the rate of real time system evolution.
+In the present context, if body size is a parameter of $\tau$ , and if $\tau(\text{body size})$ is a monotonic increasing function of body size, then pause durations will show the allometries discovered in Experiment 1.